webcatalog/webcatalog-legacy/README.md

 ---

 ## Development
 This repository only contains the source code of the WebCatalog app.
-If you'd like to contribute to [Neutron](https://docs.webcatalog.io/article/23-what-is-neutron), the core that powers the apps created with WebCatalog, check out <https://github.com/webcatalog/webcatalog-engine>.
+For the source code of the core that powers the apps created with WebCatalog, check out <https://github.com/webcatalog/neutron>.

 For the app to be fully functional, set these environment variables:
 ```